Meet our 2016-2017 Appalachian Transition Fellowship Fellows

 West Virginia Center for Civic Life, West Virginia Council of Churches, and Generation West Virginia

-Birttis a native of Charleston, WV.
-As a first-generation college student, she completed her undergraduate degree at Concord University 2012 and achieved her Master's in Appalachian Studies at Appalachian State University in 2015.
+Brittany is a native of Charleston, WV.
+As a first-generation college student, she completed her undergraduate degree at Concord University in 2012 and achieved her Master's in Appalachian Studies at Appalachian State University in 2015.
 In between, she served a year as an AmeriCorps member in rural West Virginia.
-Brittany's academic research examines the Hispanic experiences in Appalachia, but she's also personally passionate about Appalachian placemaking, youth retention in the mountains, and community self-determination.
-Brittany co-founded the Appalachian Studies Association's youth leadership committee, Y'ALL, in 2014 and still serves on ASA's steering committee.
-Since earning her Master's, Brittany's path has led her back to WV, into the nonprofit community and economic development sector.
+Brittany's academic research examines the experiences of Hispanic immigrants in Appalachia, but she's also passionate about Appalachian placemaking and creating better futures for young adults in the mountains.
+Brittany co-founded the Appalachian Studies Association's youth leadership committee, Y'ALL, in 2014 and still serves on ASA's steering committee as the Awards chair.
 She lives in Charleston with her husband, Joseph.

 Community Farm Alliance and Fibershed

-Sam grew up in a rural community in the New River Valley area of southwestern Virginia.
-At 19, she left home and went to college in Chicago.
-While away from the region, she got involved in grassroots community organizing against the war in Iraq and has been organizing for justice ever since.
-She is passionate about racial and economic justice issues, and has done work around sexual assault prevention education, immigrant rights solidarity, and racial justice organizing with rural communities in Oregon.
+Sam grew up in a rural community in Southwest Virginia.
+At 19, she left home and went to school in the Midwest.
 Though she has been away from the region, she has ached to be back in the mountains for many years.
-She is grateful for the opportunity to return to Appalachia to give back to the place and the people that reared her.
+She is grateful for the opportunity to return to Central Appalachia to give back to the place and the people that raised her.